Interested in teaching highly motivated and diverse group of students?

 Pre-College non-credit courses and programs – On-campus and Online: All Brown faculty, graduate students, post-docs, staff with appropriate credentials and experience, and Tougaloo College faculty are eligible.
 Non-Brown affiliated educators may likewise propose to teach with us, though preference is given to those currently affiliated with the University.

-Graduate students must be beyond their first year of study, be making satisfactory progress toward degree completion, teach a topic from their home department/discipline, have teaching experience or have completed a Sheridan Center’s Teaching Certificate Program, and have the approval of their department’s Director of Graduate Studies.
+Graduate students must be beyond their first year of study, be making satisfactory progress toward degree completion, teach a topic from their home department/discipline, have teaching experience or have completed a Sheridan Center Teaching Certificate Program, and have the approval of their department’s Director of Graduate Studies.

-We encourage those interested in teaching for us explore and review carefully the various programs, described below, as well as the range of offered courses to ensure that the course you have in mind is designed for the most appropriate program/audience.
+We encourage those interested in teaching for us to explore and review carefully the various programs, described below, as well as the range of previously offered courses to ensure that the course you have in mind is designed for the most appropriate program/audience.